| |

 foreign direct investment kept flowing into developing

-countries to acquire assets at rock bottom prices when
+countries to acquire assets at rock bottom prices

-developing countries declined from $53.1 billion in
+to developing countries declined from $53.1 billion

-1998 to just $1.2 billion in 2000, net FDI flows remained
+in 1998 to just $1.2 billion in 2000, net FDI flows

 Since 2002, when growth accelerated or remained high